sumitwattamwa/Simple-_Calculator/README.md

 # Simple-Calculator
-I am created this in python by applying the if condition and trying to make simple calculator
+I am created this file in python by applying the if condition and trying to make simple calculator